dcoates83/Azure-Sky-Ragdolls/_posts/2021-12-30-litter-5-queen-sapphire-and-king-tao.md

 ---
 layout: post
-title: 2022 Fall litter Queen Sapphire and King Tzar (2 available)
+title: Azuresky Sage Ruler; Seal Bicolor Male
-color: "Seal Bicolor and Mitted Kittens. "
+color: "Seal Bicolor "
-expected: "Late October 2022 "
-info: "These kittens are still mostly white so we cannot tell if they are bicolor or mitted, but most likely they are all seal bicolor and look like mom and dad. "
+expected: "20221023"
+info: ""
-thumbnail: /assets/img/uploads/img_0335-1-.jpg
+thumbnail: /assets/img/uploads/sage-ruler.png
-reserved: 2 available
+reserved: "Available as breeding king or as an altered pet. "
 ---
- Queen Sapphire and King Tzar are seal bicolor so according to the genetic Punnett Square (a device used to predict kitten colors and markings) 25%- 50% of these kittens could mitted and 50-75% will be Bicolor.
-All will be seal.
+ All kittens from this litter are reserved already (one as a pet and the other as a breeding king) *except the one seal bicolor male  **Sage Ruler.***

-These kittens will have the easy care traditional Ragdoll coat where the undercoat is less heavy than other long hair breeds.
+He has the easy care traditional Ragdoll coat where the undercoat is less heavy than other long hair breeds.

-Sapphire is quite bonded to Tzar.
-They have lovely affectionate kittens every time.

-I﻿t appears to be 1 female (reserved) and two males.
+Sage Ruler is an affectionate and outgoing kitten; very much like his blue bicolor dad.

+ Because of his lovely genetics and amazing parents, Sage Ruler is available either as a pet or a king.

+He goes home with:

+\-﻿three sets of vaccines including FVRCP (x3)  and Leukemia (x2)

+\-﻿wormed a total of 4x; at age 6/8/12 and 16 weeks old.
+Initially all are wormed with Strongyd but the rest of the wormings are done with Nexguard Combo which is a newer wormer that also provides parasite/mite/tick and flea prevention.

+\-﻿his parents are DNA tested free of genetic defects using Wisdom Health as well as snap index tested as free of Felv and Fiv

+\-﻿is microchipped

+And be socialized to normal household sounds and sights as well as to dogs.